-Claims for reimbursement are to be submitted on specified forms to the Administrative/Finance Officer within 30 days following completion of travel.
+Travel forms will be emailed to AP members in pdf format, and can be completed and signed digitally.
+The forms, with scanned receipts, can be submitted via email to the Finance Officer, or sent by mail.
+Claims for reimbursement are to be submitted within 30 days following completion of travel.
 Claims received later than 30 days following completion of travel may not be reimbursed unless there are exceptional circumstances, and reimbursement is approved by the Executive Director.
 In no case will claims be reimbursed 30 days after the end of a funding year (normally December 31), so AP members will need to be quickly submit travel claims following the December meeting.